Texas sues San Antonio police under sanctuary cities law

-Texas Attorney General Ken Paxton has sued the San Antonio police chief for what he says are violations of the state's immigration law targeting "sanctuary cities."
+Texas' attorney general sued the San Antonio police chief Friday for what he said are violations of the state's immigration law targeting "sanctuary cities" and sought millions of dollars in sanctions.

-Paxton accuses Chief William McManus in a lawsuit Friday of violating the law when he refused to turn over migrants in a human smuggling case to U.S. Immigration and Customs Enforcement.
-McManus released the migrants instead.
+The lawsuit Ken Paxton filed in state court was a rare enforcement action of Senate Bill 4, approved last year and mostly upheld by a federal appeals court.

-McManus and several other big-city police chiefs opposed the law.
-McManus argued his department had no legal authority to hold the migrants and that police released them to Catholic Charities.
+SB4 prohibited law enforcement agencies from refusing "detainer" requests from U.S. Immigration and Customs Enforcement, doing anything to stop an officer from asking about a suspect's immigration status, or stopping them from cooperating with immigration authorities.

 Premium content for only $0.99